matrix-org/synapse/docs/specification.rst

   - ``offline`` : The user is not connected to an event stream.
   - ``free_for_chat`` : The user is generally willing to receive messages moreso than default.
-  - ``hidden`` : TODO.
-Behaves as offline, but allows the user to see the client state anyway and generally interact with client features.
+  - ``hidden`` : Behaves as offline, but allows the user to see the client state anyway and generally interact with client features.
+(Not yet implemented in synapse).

 This basic ``presence`` field applies to the user as a whole, regardless of how many client devices they have connected.
 The home server should synchronise